daudix/daudix.one/content/blog/2024-06-19-not-that-latitude/index.md

 +++
-title = "Latitude and Longitude, or My New Daily Driver" description = "A little story about my new (for me) laptop." updated = 2024-06-25
+title = "Latitude and Longitude or My New Daily Driver" description = "A little story about my new (for me) laptop." updated = 2024-06-25
 [taxonomies]